cloudyr/AzureRMR/README.md

 AzureRMR is a package for interacting with Azure Resource Manager: authenticate, list subscriptions, manage resource groups, deploy and delete templates and resources.
 It calls the Resource Manager [REST API](https://docs.microsoft.com/en-us/rest/api/resources) directly, so you don't need to have PowerShell or Python installed.

-AzureRMR is not yet available on CRAN.
-You can install it from GitHub, via `devtools::install_github("cloudyr/AzureRMR")`.
+You can install the development version from GitHub, via `devtools::install_github("cloudyr/AzureRMR")`.

 ## Before you begin